input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-4.md

     (using a UTxO that has some funds associated with it).

     As with the Incentivised Testnet, your delegation will take effect from the start of the next epoch.
     On the Shelley Testnet, epochs are only 6 hours long, so you will not have to wait too long.
     Unlike the Incentivised Testnet, each stake address must be completely delegated to a single pool.
     It cannot be subdivided.
     If you want to subdivide your funds, simply create several different stake addresses and split your funds among them.

 6. Once the epoch has ended, check that you have received your rewards.
     Unlike the Incentivised Testnet,
     there is no separate rewards address in the Haskell Shelley system:
     All the rewards will automatically be added to your staking address.
-    Congratulations, you have gained your first rewards for your (Pioneer) Ada!
+    Congratulations, you have gained your first rewards for your (Test) Ada!

     __Note__: At the time of writing, it is not yet possible to check rewards!

 7. 	_Optional Exercise (Easy)_

     How do you know how much your rewards should be?
     Did you receive the correct reward in Step 6?

     __Note__: At the time of writing, it is not yet possible to check rewards!